Ritwika-Das-Gupta/Flight_Price_Prediction/README.md

 ### Step 2:
 Run Command Prompt in the Code folder, and run the following command "python server.py"
 ### Step 3:
-Go to the folder named "Client" inside the "Code" folder and click on "app.html" to preview the api on your local host server.
+Go to the folder named "client" inside the "Code" folder and click on "app.html" to preview the api on your local host server.

 # Title: Flight Price Prediction Model - Flight Fare-Caster